kg-construct/BURP/README.md

 You can add `-DskipTests` after `mvn package` to skip the unit tests.
 The tests do rely on Docker for testing mappings on top of MySQL and PostgreSQL.

+Some libraries are available on GitHub's maven repository.
+Add a GitHub authentication token to your Apache Maven `settings.xml` file.
+More information can be found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

 ## Using BURP

 The run the R2RML processor, execute the following command: